mewmewdevart/mewmewdevart/README.md

 #### Skills:
 - Front-end Development using HTML, CSS (SASS, SCSS), JavaScript/TypeScript (React, and Angular).
-- Back-end Development with C, Java, and Python.
+- Back-end Development with C, Java, Python ...
 - Web Design using Figma and creating cool things, and illustration with Pixelart using Aseprite.
 - Automation of tasks on Unix systems using Shell Script.
 - Project management through the Scrum and Kanban methodologies.